getfem/getfem/doc/sphinx/source/project/libdesc.rst

   debug that server program, and identify memory leaks or anything else without having to mess with matlab (it is pain to debug).

-* :file:`python/getfem.base.py`.
+* :file:`python/getfem.py`.

-  The python interface is available as a ":file:`getfem.py`" file which is built during compilation.
-Its source file is :file:`getfem.base.py`, it contains just the list of classes, and for each class the names of the member functions.
+  The python interface is available as a ":file:`getfem.py`" file which is produced during compilation by the python script ":file:`bin\extract_doc.py`".